hdShang/arxiv-daily/docs/cs-LG/2025-05-19/papers/250603154v1-modular-diffusion-policy-training-decoupling-and-recombining-guidanc.md

 ---
 layout: default
-title: Modular Diffusion Policy Training: Decoupling and Recombining Guidance and Diffusion for Offline RL
+title: "Modular Diffusion Policy Training: Decoupling and Recombining Guidance and Diffusion for Offline RL"
 ---

 # Modular Diffusion Policy Training: Decoupling and Recombining Guidance and Diffusion for Offline RL